Rebozo: History

-The origin of the rebozo is not known, but probably had its beginnings in the very early colonial period.
-The first mention and description of the garment in written records is in 1572 by Friar Diego Duran, according to research done by Ruth D. Lechuga.
+The origin of the rebozo is not known, but the garment probably had its beginnings in the very early colonial period.
+The first mention and description of the garment in written records was in 1572 by Friar Diego Duran, according to research done by Ruth D. Lechuga.
 The rebozo itself shows various influences, which probably come from the various cultures that had contact at that time.